johniselin/Liquor-Taxation-and-Alcohol-Related-Driving-Fatalities/README.md

 This do-file has two main parts.
 First, it takes the “alcohol.dta” dataset and transforms it into four files, two for each version of the model we will be running.
-For both tax shocks, there will be two versions of the model, one for each dependent variable: share_alcohol and drivers_alcohol) For each of these dependent variables, we run the model over our set of donor states, which is all 50 states plus DC minus states with large liquor tax changes, states with liquor control as opposed to or in addition to taxes, and Alaska, DC, and Hawaii.
+For both tax shocks, there will be two versions of the model, one for each dependent variable: share_alcohol and drivers_alcohol.
+For each of these dependent variables, we run the model over our set of donor states, which is all 50 states plus DC minus states with large liquor tax changes, states with liquor control as opposed to or in addition to taxes, and Alaska, DC, and Hawaii.
-For sensitivity analysis we also will re-run the models over a second set of donor states where we add back in states with liquor control boards.
+For sensitivity analysis, we also will re-run the models over a second set of donor states where we add back in states with liquor control boards.

 Second, it creates a set of pre-estimation figures and tables for each of the two versions of the model (and the sensitivity tests).
 We estimate each version on two donor pools (the larger pool is part of a sensitivity analysis described below).
-It shows the average for all the variables in that particular model by state for 1982 – 1998 and the average of all the variables across time for Illinois.
-It then creates a bar graph showing the average for all the variables in that particular model by state for 1982 – 1998, to allow us to look for outliers, and situations where IL is an outlier (if that is the case that variable should not be used in this model).
+It shows the average for all the variables in that model by state for 1982 – 1998 and the average of all the variables across time for Illinois.
+It then creates a bar graph showing the average for all the variables in that model by state for 1982 – 1998, to allow us to look for outliers, and situations where IL is an outlier (if that is the case that variable should not be used in this model).
 Finally, it plots the dependent variable of the model for IL and the US in the pre-treatment period (1982-1998), and from this figure we can determine which lagged values of the dependent are appropriate